Moving away from Leads to a Contact & Account model

-A common question we get asked is “How do we keep track of Contacts as they progress through the marketing and sales funnel?”
+A common question we get asked is, “How do we keep track of Contacts as they progress through the marketing and sales funnel?”
 Salesforce out of the box has a standard field called Lead status.
 One quick tip is to create a custom field called Contact Status on the Contact object and map your Lead status to the Contact status.
-A key element here is to have matching values and additional values on the Contact that track the Contact’s status as it advances through the sales process.
+A key element here is to have matching values and additional values on the Contact that track its status as it advances through the sales process.

 Please take a look at some of the Contacts’ statuses we have listed below.
 We also recognize that this model may not work for everyone depending on how your customers make buying decisions.

 You now have a better understanding of what account-centric marketing is and why many teams are adopting it.
 An account-centric model may be the right fit, or you may want to use a hybrid model depending on your situation.
 If you aren’t sure about what’s suitable for your team, connect with our marketing experts.
 We work with our clients to understand how they do business to prescribe the most appropriate solution for their team.